Astronomical telescopes

 - Part I: Background

-- Part II: 16-inch f/4.5 Ninja
+- Part II: 16-inch f/4.5 Ninja Dobsonian

 Background

-Fig. 1 - The 6-inch f/8 Newtonian reflector Utopia with the Dufourspitze (Switzerland's highest peak) in the background.
+Fig. 1 - The 6-inch f/8 Newtonian Reflector Utopia with the Dufourspitze (Switzerland's highest peak) in the background.
 This picture was taken close to the Gornergrat observatory at 3,100 m above sea level (10,170 ft).

 Fig. 2 - The 10-inch f/11 Newtonian telescope Ganymede next to my girlfriend at the Swiss Star Party 2005 on Gurnigel in the Swiss Alps.